 The amount of the pledged collateral is based on an approved averaging method for non-interest bearing deposits and the actual current balance for interest-bearing deposits.
 Depositories using the Pooling Method report to the State Treasurer the adequacy of their pooled collateral covering uninsured deposits.
 The State Treasurer does not confirm this information with the Town or the escrow agent.
 Because of the inability to measure the exact amounts of collateral pledged for the Town under the Pooling Method, the potential exists for under collateralization, and this risk may increase in periods of high cash flows.
 However, the State Treasurer of North Carolina enforces strict standards of financial stability for each depository that collateralizes public deposits under the Pooling Method.
 The State Treasurer does not confirm this information with the Town or the escrow agent.
-Because of the inability to measure the exact amounts of collateral stability for each depository that collateralizes public deposits under the Pooling Method.
-The State Treasurer does not confirm this information with the Town or the escrow agent.
 Because of the inability to measure the exact amounts of collateral pledged for the Town under the Pooling Method, the potential exists for under collateralization, and this risk may increase in periods of high cash flows.
 However, the State Treasurer of North Carolina enforces strict standards of financial stability for each depository that collateralizes public deposits under the Pooling Method.

-At June 30, 2020, the Town's deposits had a carrying amount of \$185,662 and a bank balance of \$185,662.
+At June 30, 2021, the Town's deposits had a carrying amount of \$197,430 and a bank balance of \$197,480.
 Federal Deposit Insurance covers all of the Town's deposits.